-Extend the selling season of storage crops with proper post-harvest handling and holding conditions.
+Extend your selling season or personal enjoyment of storage crops with proper post-harvest handling and holding conditions.

 Optimal storage conditions as well as holding times vary by crop and type — and in some cases by variety, environmental conditions, and season or timing of harvest.
 Here's a quick guide to post-harvest handling and storage of classic storage crops.
-First we cover some practical considerations , then provide the crop-by-crop specifics — from alliums to turnips — including a few recommendations for favorites and top-performing varieties.
+First we cover some practical considerations, then provide basic, crop-by-crop specifics.

 A lot of people shy away from storage because they think they have to maintain perfect conditions to keep the produce in storage as long as possible, but that's not necessarily the case.
 Here are some guidelines to keep in mind.